Skip to main content

 Hazard: The metal enclosure on the power strip is not properly grounded, which could result in an electrical shock.

-Incidents/Injuries: There are been no reported injuries.
+Incidents/Injuries: There have been no reported injuries.

 Description: The Direct Connect 8 (DC8) power strip is sold for use to control aquarium equipment with a computer.
 The power strip has a black aluminum enclosure with eight outlets, and a black extension cord.
 The serial number is printed on the white label on the side of the unit.
 The serial numbers are between DC81000 through DC81633.
 "Direct Connect 8" is written on the side of the unit.